sifophp/compost/README.md

 	  git checkout -b new_branch_name

 	HEAD is now at fa93835...
 Minor update on documentation

-After deploying the structure looks like this:
+	Deployment finished!
+Using /var/www/releases/fa938355be as production folder After deploying the folder structure looks like this:

 	$ ls -l /var/www/
 	total 8
 	drwxr-xr-x  2 alombarte  staff   68 Nov 12 00:31 deploys
 	lrwxr-xr-x  1 alombarte  staff   45 Nov 12 01:08 production -> /Users/artomb/deploy_test/releases/fa938355be
 	drwxr-xr-x  5 alombarte  staff  170 Nov 12 01:08 releases

 ## How does it work?
 In a nutshell, the script will prepare a new folder containing the release (sha-1) you want to deploy.
 When everything is set the production path (which happens to be a symbolic link) will be changed and pointed to the new folder.
 If you added anything to the `post-deploy.sh` then it will be executed.

 If a release has been already deployed in the past if you intend to deploy it again (e.g `rollback`) then only the symbolic link will be changed, because everything else is already there.
 The `post-deploy.sh` will be executed anyway (I left it this way in case you need to clean stuff).

-A more graphical example, let's imagine you have your application under
+A more graphical example, let's imagine you have you installed your application (`APP_DIR`) under:

 	/var/www/myapplication

-Remember `myapplication` is a symbolic link to a folder.
-And then you want to deploy your code to the latest revision in the master branch (no arguments), then you would execute:
+And then you want to deploy your code to the latest revision in the current branch, then you would execute:

 	/path/to/deploy.sh